TexasDigitalLibrary/tdr-assessment-scripts/README.md

 ## Overview
 1. **dataverse-dspace-match.py**: This script involves a relatively simple process of retrieving all deposits in TDR and a specified DSpace repository through the DataCite API using the common DOI prefix and a basic publisher filter.
 The script then creates an entry (row) for each author, de-duplicates it, and looks for exact matches.
 This script does not involve either the Dataverse or DSpace APIs; there are a few reasons for this, including relatively poor documentation for, and anticipated updates to, [DSpace's REST API](https://wiki.lyrasis.org/display/DSDOC5x/REST+API); the benefit of using a single API and metadata schema for two sources of information; and my own relative familiarity with the DataCite API (I have never had any reason to explore the DSpace API).
 This process thus relies on a DSpace repository minting DOIs for deposits, rather than just handles; this script will not work otherwise.
 2. **dataverse-file-assessment.py**: This script makes exclusive use of the Dataverse API and therefore requires an API token to run.
 It involves a multi-step process that repeatedly hits the API, which means it will likely be heavily impacted by future rate limiting.
 The script first queries the [Search API](https://guides.dataverse.org/en/latest/api/search.html) for all records in a given collection (institution-specific) or will look across all TDR institutions (in theory, you could pick some but not all, but I can't think of a use case for that off the top of my head).
 Regardless of the scope, a non-superuser will pick up deposits in *Draft* and *Deaccessioned* status for their institution but not those of others - a superuser should get everything.
 If a dataset was previously published and is in *DRAFT* status, it will be double-listed, once for each status.
 The dataframe is de-duplicated, removing the draft version for datasets that were previously published (so any retained object with *DRAFT* has never been published), and then each DOI is fed into the [Native API](https://guides.dataverse.org/en/latest/api/native-api.html).
 This will retrieve metadata not available through the Search API for the most recent version (either *Published* or *Draft* and regardless of previous publication or lack thereof), such as total deposit size and information on the individual files (e.g., storageIdentifier, individual size, mimeType, date of creation). *Deaccessioned* datasets are removed at this point, as they do not record any storage size (they probably do for a superuser since the files are retained in the system, so their storage allocation is not zero).
 The retrieval of file-level information allows for reliable calculation of total storage size based on when the file was first ingested, since it starts imposing a cost at that point, and the counting of file formats.
 File format counting is NOT the total number of files in the system with a given extension because some disciplines can generate thousands of nearly identical files for one study; instead, this script counts how many unique datasets each file format occurs in, which is considered more reliable for understanding the prevalence of different formats.
+3. **tdr-affiliation-ror-matching.csv**: This is a file developed for several other workflows that may be useful in the dataset/file assessment workflow as well.
+It provides a mapping of every unique listed affiliation in the UT Austin dataverse (as of 2025/07/07) to a ROR identifier (if one exists).

 ## Outputs
 ### dataverse-dspace-match